 What is the Asia-Pacific region?

-The Asia-Pacific region is an expression frequently used, yet, what does it mean precisely?
+The Asia-Pacific region is an expression frequently in use, yet, what does it mean precisely?
 The Asia-Pacific region covers an extensive geographic area comprising some 2.8 billion hectares of land or roughly 22% of the global land area.
 It stretches from the perimeters of China-Mongolia in the north to the southern tip of Australia and New Zealand to the south.

 Australia plays an important role in the Asia-Pacific legal market